Full groups of Cuntz-Krieger algebras and Higman-Thompson groups: Preliminaries

 of the right one-sided topological Markov shift for $A$.
 It is a compact Hausdorff space in natural product topology.
 The shift transformation $\sigma_A$ on $X_A$ defined by $\sigma_{A}((x_n)_{n \in {\mathbb{N}}})=(x_{n+1} )_{n \in {\mathbb{N}}}$ is a continuous surjection on $X_A$.
 The topological dynamical system $(X_A, \sigma_A)$ is called the (right one-sided) topological Markov shift for $A$.
-We henceforth assume that $A$ satisfies condition (I) in the sense of Cuntz--Krieger \cite{CK}.
-The condition (I) for $A$ is equivalent to the condition that $X_A$ is homeomorphic to a Cantor discontinuum.
+Since $A$ is assumed to be irreducible and not any permutations, the shift space $X_A$ is homeomorphic to a Cantor discontinuum.